detectlabs/detect-bootloader/README.md

 # detect-bootloader
 This is the source for the detect sensor bootloader.
 It uses Nordic's BLE Secure DFU bootloader.

+**TODO
+This repo is huge!
+Remove all unnecessary code.

 ## Compiling
 Using nRF5 SDK V15.0.0 (included in source) found [here](http://linkhttps://developer.nordicsemi.com/nRF5_SDK/nRF5_SDK_v15.x.x/)